 Later he directed Senso Unico (1999), Dubai Return (2005), Sandokan in Sicilia (2009) and BMW – Bombay’s Most Wanted (2012) and all these movies went unnoticed.
 He returned to acting with Hazaaron Khwaishein Aisi (2003), and also appeared in Black Friday (2004) and Tera Kya Hoga Johnny (2008), playing supporting roles.
 After that he retired from films.

-3. He shared screen space with yet another filmmaker Anurag Kashyap in the movie, Tera Kya Hoga Johnny, his last release.
+3. He shared screen space with yet another filmmaker, Anurag Kashyap in the movie, Tera Kya Hoga Johnny, his last release.

-4. For a brief period in the late 1980s, he worked as a photo journalist in Italy.
+4. For a brief period in the late 1980s, he worked as a photojournalist in Italy.
 He also directed one film and a few music videos.

-5. Ace cinematographer Santosh Sivan and film editor A. Sreekar Prasad marked their debuts through Raakh, which happens to be the debut movie of director also.
+5. Ace cinematographer Santosh Sivan and film editor A. Sreekar Prasad marked their debuts through Raakh, which happens to be the debut movie of the director also.

-7. In 1983 he was named India’s Sexiest Man.
+7. In 1983, he was named India’s Sexiest Man.

-(Visited 443 times, 1 visits today)
+(Visited 474 times, 1 visits today)